achmed20/GaragePack/README.md

 # GaragePack
 This is the firmware for a Garagedoor Opener which can be controled via Web or MQTT.
+It uses a relay to trigger the Door switch, Ultrasonic sensor to figure out if the door is open/closed and if a car is parked beneath it and the optional PIR could be used as automatic lightswitch trigger or simple alarm sensor.

 Parts i used:
 * Wemos D1 mini